Employee Feedback

 There is no set way to provide feedback.
 Some managers and HR staff simply jot down a few notes and use them in a conversation.
 Others want to check off every box and have a customized form.
 There are also plenty of templates out there to give you a basic idea of which points to hit, often with spaces for notes where you can include things that the form does not.
 One important idea is to have the employee sign the form to show that the manager delivered the comments, which were understood by the employee.

-From both sides of the equation, skills are essential to reducing the need for negative feedback.
+On both sides of the equation, skills are essential to reducing the need for negative feedback.
 And, when having tough conversations, skills also play a vital role.
+That’s why L&D programs are a powerful way to remedy any shortcomings.
+But, to ensure they run as efficiently as possible, consider the following best practices in preparation:

+When a worker receives negative feedback, it’s often because they lack certain workplace skills.
 To make sure that employees are ready for any job they take on, L&D-based initiatives such as career management can work wonders.
-If any deficiencies are noticed after the employee has started, analysis using a skills matrix, followed by continuous professional development, can remedy the situation.
+If any deficiencies are noticed after the employee has started, analysis using a skills matrix, followed by continuous professional development, can improve the situation.

-For developing the communication skills that support a good feedback session, managers can turn to coaches and mentors.
+To better develop the communication skills that support a good feedback process, managers can turn to coaches and mentors.
+They will often advise managers on how to optimize skills, which can include their participation in employee development courses (see below).
 Similarly, to avoid any bias that might be getting in the way of a truly honest review, DEIB concepts might help.

 No two feedback reviews are the same, because no two employees have the same skill requirements.
 For companies where even dozens of workers need to boost their abilities, delivering L&D is extremely complex, if not impossible.

-That’s why there’s GrowthSpace, a completely scalable talent development platform which matches employees to experts and experiences.
-With GrowthSpace, workers gain the precise skills they need according to the goals you set.
+That’s why there’s Growthspace, a completely scalable talent development platform that matches employees to experts and experiences.
+With Growthspace, your people can gain the precise workplace skills that they need according to the goals you set.

 Learn more on L&D Strategy